Heirloom fables and fairy tales brought to life by the animals they depict.

 The Panchatantra (200 BCE - 300 CE) is an ancient Indian collection of interrelated animal fables in Sanskrit verse and prose.
 These stories are arranged within a ‘frame story’, meaning each individual tale contributes to a wider narrative.
 The Panchatantra is considered to have influenced later European books, such as Boccaccio and The Grimm Brothers.

-Through the ornate archways, the creatures watch the little princes struggle with the tales.
+Through the ornate archways of the enclosure, the Shah’s creatures watch as the little princes struggle with the tales.
 The animals have seen many children pass through this palace, and have heard each story recited a thousand times, through windows and doorways, in the gardens and by the lakes.
-The elephant takes pity on the small boys and summons the great pelicans from the river with his trunk.
-He swiftly and quietly relays his idea, and the pelicans fly away to gather the other beasts.
+The elephant takes pity on the small boys and turns to summon the great pelicans with his trunk; they fly gracefully from the banks of the Yamuna River to land at his side.
+He motions them to observe the children’s’ struggle, and they bow their elegant heads in compassion.
+After a short while, the noble elephant turns to them, and swiftly and quietly relays his idea.
+The pelicans nod their blessing, before flying away to gather the other beasts.
+They fluidly circle the gardens issuing their call, and within a few short minutes, the animals are assembled.
+Even the tiger has deigned to partake in the entertainment, although all wisely keep a respectful distance; She is compliant for now, but her obliging attitude can turn on a knife edge.
+For now, everyone is ready for the show to begin.

-Within a few short minutes, the animals are assembled for the show to begin.
-The little princes sit mesmerised as the creatures perform the tales of the Panchatantra within the palace walls.
-Even the tiger has deigned to partake in the entertainment.
+The astounded children sit mesmerised as the emperor’s magnificent creatures perform the tales of the Panchatantra within the palace walls.
 The scenes are set, the stories are woven, and the little princes are enchanted.

 Inspiration